Poitiers: Location

-The city of Poitiers is strategically situated on the Seuil du Poitou, a shallow gap between the Armorican and the Central Massif.
+The city of Poitiers is situated on the Seuil du Poitou, a shallow gap between the Armorican and the Central Massif.
 The Seuil du Poitou connects the Aquitaine Basin to the South to the Paris Basin to the North.
 This area is an important geographic crossroads in France and Western Europe.

 Situation

 Poitiers's primary site sits on a vast promontory between the valleys of the Boivre and the Clain.
 The old town occupies the slopes and the summit of a plateau that rises 130 ft above the streams which surround, and hence benefits from a very strong tactical situation.
 This was an especially important factor before and throughout the Middle Ages.

 Inhabitants and demography

 Inhabitants of Poitiers are referred to as Poitevins or Poitevines, although this denomination can be used for anyone from the Poitou province.

 Climate

 The climate in the Poitiers area is mild with mild temperature amplitudes, and adequate rainfall throughout the year although with a drying tendency during summer.
 The Köppen Climate Classification subtype for this type of climate is "Cfb" (Marine West Coast Climate/Oceanic climate).